HistoricalChristianFaith/Writings-Database/Jerome/Letters/letter_053.md

 	Jerome interprets the Hebrew word `Morasthite0' to mean `my possession.
 0

 [^P2102_519318]:
-	The name strictly means `embrace.
-0
+	The name strictly means 'embrace.'

 [^P2105_519784]:
-	Strictly `the Lord guards0' or `hides.
-0
+	Strictly 'the Lord guards' or 'hides.'

 [^P2107_520016]:
 	So RV. marg.
 Probably a place in Jerusalem

 [^P2110_520552]:
-	So Vulg. `the desire0' AV
+	So Vulg. 'the desire' AV

 [^P2112_520692]:
-	Strictly `the Lord is mindful.
-0
+	Strictly 'the Lord is mindful.'

 [^P2113_520776]:
 	i.e., Joshua the High Priest